 Gender representation in practicing physicians

 The proportion of female practicing ophthalmologists out of total number of practicing ophthalmologists has significantly increased over the past two decades from 16.3% (n = 1,072) in 2000 to 28.3% (n = 1,246) in 2019.
-We also observed an increase in female representation in the trends of female practicing physicians found in other surgical specialties (Figure 5) but this trend was highest in ophthalmology compared to the other surgical subspecialties measured in this study.
+We also observed an increase in female representation in the trends of female practicing physicians found in other surgical specialties, (Figure 5) but this pattern was highest in ophthalmology compared to the other surgical subspecialties measured in this study.